 Emails sent or received by this user (or perhaps restricted by folders/ labels selected for sync) will sync if either of the following applies:

 One of the emails in the conversation belongs to a contact/end-user already existing in Planhat.

 One of the emails involved in the conversation can be linked to a company by matching the email domain (for example @customername.com) with the domain associated with a customer account in Planhat (customername.com), in which case this contact will first be created and then the email saved.

 🚀 Quick tip: When looking at if an email matches the criteria above, all recipients (to), senders (from) and cc are considered.

 E-mails that will be ignored:

-- Participants in the conversation with "internal domain" (for you it would be any participant with email ending with @yourcompanydomain).
+Participants in the conversation have "internal domain" (any participant with email ending with @yourcompanydomain).
 However, if there are still participants that can be linked to a customer in Planhat then the email will be logged.

 Second, emails can be bcc:ed to Planhat

 This way, you can forward or push any e-mail/note or conversation into Planhat.